We raise our bees in an eco-friendly manner strategically positioning our bees next to organic orchards in Jamaica’s countryside.

 Our mead comes in three tropical flavours ranging from a semi-dry sorrel to a crisp starfruit

-Our natural, healthy HoneyStix come in exotic Jamaican flavours ranging from tamarind to ginger.
+Our natural, healthy HoneyStix come in exotic Jamaican flavours ranging from tamarind to cinnamon.
 HoneyStix are great alternatives to "sweeties".
-They are a quick source of energy, a convenient tea sweetener and a nice salad dressing.
+Athletes can grab a HoneyStix for a quick source of energy.

 Jamaica’s gourmet honey

 Choose from our wide selection of products of the hives ranging from logwood honey to bee pollen to beeswax candles.

 EcoFarms™ uses raw, gourmet logwood and coffee blossom honey from our rural apiaries to produce Jamaica's first mead (Buzz™ Honey Wine), tropical HoneyStix™, bee pollen and candles.
 Additionally we infuse our honey with tamarind, ginger and other fruits and spices.
 We have hundreds of hives are strategically located in remote areas near orchards of coffee, logwood, orange, flowering trees and crops allowing us to supply thousands of bottles of honey products per year.